 If the session is not displayed in the Recent Sessions list, the Other Sessions button will bring up a file selection dialog to navigate the file system.

 New Session page

-Here you can type in the name of a session, select a folder to save in, and optionally use an existing template.
+This page allows to type in the name of a session, select a folder to save it in, and optionally use an existing template.
 The different templates, both the "factory" ones and the ones created by the user, are easily available on the left-side panel.